grahame/pharus/README.md

 or other provinces within the Anglican Communion.

 ## Need a hand?

-This is a fun little project for me, but has been quite meaningful in terms of daily worship.
-When I get up in the morning, one of the first things I see is the colour of the day, coming through the study door.
-When it's red, or white, I find myself wondering which saint or martyr is marked this day.

 I'm happy to help anyone who is trying to get this running and hits obstacles.
 Just open an issue on this repository.